EnzymeFunctionInitiative/EST/docs/source/lib/EFI/SSN/Util/ID.pm.rst

 is empty (which occurs when the input to the pipeline is a UniProt network).
 Metanodes are simply sequence IDs that represent multiple sequences.
 There may only be an one-to-one mapping in which case the metanode represents itself (equivalent to a UniProt ID).
+In the case that a RepNode network is based on a UniRef network, the mapping returns a RepNode ID to a hash of lists, mapping RepNode to UniRef ID to UniProt IDs in UniRef cluster.